randomdialer/nodebb-plugin-office-ldap-edit/README.md

+# THIS IS JUST FOR TESTING PURPOSES.
+DO NOT USE THIS.

 # NodeBB Office LDAP authentication Plugin

 This plugin connects LDAP server without admin credentials but using user given username and password at the time of login.